 - Light sensitivity

-For early-stage cataracts, changing the glasses prescription may improve vision for a while.
-There are no medications or eye-drops that will help.
+For early-stage cataracts, changing the patient’s glasses prescription may improve vision for a while.
+There are no medications or eye drops that will help.
 When the cataracts are interfering with daily activities, cataract surgery should be considered.
 Cataract surgery is necessary to remove the cloudy lens.
-Usually, cataract surgery is done in our state of the art Surgery Center, located right here at our office complex, as an outpatient procedure.
-Our surgeons make a tiny incision and the clouded lens is removed through “phacoemulsification”, a process that uses ultrasound power to liquefy the lens so it can be withdrawn from its sac.
+Usually, cataract surgery is done in our state-of-the-art Surgery Center, located right here at our office complex, as an outpatient procedure.
+Our surgeons make a tiny incision and the clouded lens is removed through “phacoemulsification,” a process that uses ultrasound power to liquefy the lens so it can be withdrawn from its sac.
 The old lens is replaced by an artificial lens called an intraocular lens (IOL).
-Until recently all IOL’s were fixed for one distance; therefore requiring most patients to need glasses after cataract surgery.
-Today, there are many different lens options available and depending on your individual needs and lifestyle, the cataract surgeon will help you decide which lens is best for you.
+Until recently, all IOLs were fixed for one distance, which meant that most patients needed glasses after cataract surgery.
+Today, there are many different lens options available, and the cataract surgeon will help you decide which lens is best for you depending on your individual needs and lifestyle.

 Treating Astigmatism Using AK

-Using the results from the corneal topography and pentacam, a procedure called Astigmatic Keratotomy is performed at the same time as cataract surgery to reduce astigmatism.
-The physician uses the information form the corneal scans to see exactly where to make a carefully planned surgical incision in the eye.
-The incision is made with the 1/10th-inch incision, a self-sealing technique so no stitches are needed.
-After the Astigmatic Keratotomy procedure, the cornea’s shape is more rounded like a basketball instead of irregular like a football, further reducing your dependence on glasses for distance after surgery.
+Using the results from the corneal topography and Pentacam, a procedure called astigmatic keratotomy is performed at the same time as cataract surgery to reduce astigmatism.
+The physician uses the information from the corneal scans to see exactly where to make a carefully planned surgical incision in the eye.
+The 1/10th-inch incision uses a self-sealing technique so no stitches are needed.
+After the astigmatic keratotomy procedure, the cornea’s shape is more rounded like a basketball instead of irregular like a football, which further reduces your dependence on glasses for distance after surgery.
 Reading glasses will still be needed for fine print.

-One advanced lens we use at Prairie Eye Center can correct a certain amount of Astigmatism.
-It is called the Acrysof Toric lens.
-The traditional IOL will clear the vision from a cataract, but cannot correct astigmatism.
-To treat astigmatism without the Toric IOL, corrective eyewear or additional surgery (see section above regarding AK) is needed to reduce the blurring and distortion.
-The unique design of the Acrysof Toric lens makes it possible to reduce or eliminate corneal astigmatism and significantly improve uncorrected distance vision.
+One advanced lens we use at Prairie Eye Center can correct a certain amount of astigmatism.
+It is called the AcrySof toric lens.
+The traditional IOL will clear the vision from a cataract but cannot correct astigmatism.
+To treat astigmatism without the toric IOL, corrective eyewear or additional surgery (see the section above on AK) is needed to reduce blurring and distortion.
+The unique design of the AcrySof toric lens makes it possible to reduce or eliminate corneal astigmatism and significantly improve uncorrected distance vision.
 Patients will still need reading glasses to correct near vision (reading vision).

-Prairie Eye Center and our surgeons are recognized internationally as leaders in cataract surgery and lens replacement, specializing in the advanced technology lens procedure.
-At the time of cataract surgery, you can choose to have your natural lens replaced with either a traditional single focus intraocular lens (IOL), a multifocal intraocular lens, or a Toric lens, referred to as advanced technology lenses.
+Prairie Eye Center and our surgeons are recognized internationally as leaders in cataract surgery and lens replacement and specialists in advanced technology lens procedures.
+At the time of cataract surgery, you can choose to have your natural lens replaced with either a traditional single focus intraocular lens (IOL), a multifocal intraocular lens, or a toric lens, which is referred to as an advanced technology lens.

-Some advanced technology lenses have built-in trifocals that provide all distances of vision without dependence on glasses or contact lenses, allowing clear vision at near, intermediate and distance.
+Some advanced technology lenses have built-in trifocals that provide all distances of vision without dependence on glasses or contact lenses, allowing clear vision at near, intermediate, and distance viewing.
 Most advanced technology lens patients experience visual freedom after their procedure, allowing them to see both far and near without glasses.
 This lens allows the greatest degree of independence from glasses.